 Yes.
 Under certain circumstances, you may be able to make an early withdrawal from your account.

 You may withdraw all or part of your after-tax contributions, plus the applicable earnings.
 Amounts from earnings are subject to income taxes in the year they are withdrawn.
-If you withdraw any after-tax contributions, you will be suspended from making contributions to the BHGE 401(k) plan for six months.
+If you withdraw any after-tax contributions, you will be suspended from making contributions to the Baker Hughes 401(k) plan for six months.

 Yes.
 Income limitations that apply to Roth IRA contributions do not apply to Baker Hughes 401(k) Plan Roth contributions.
 The only income limitation in the Baker Hughes 401(k) Plan applies to all contribution types (before-tax, Roth and regular after-tax).
-This limitation requires that neither you nor the company can contribute to the Baker Hughes 401(k) Plan after your plan eligible income reaches $275,000 in a year.
+This limitation requires that neither you nor the company can contribute to the Baker Hughes 401(k) Plan after your plan eligible income reaches $330,000 in 2023.

 Click here for the current 401(k) fund fact sheets which are updated monthly.